MarioSimou/server-code/README.md

 *- Tech Details*

->The UCL quiz app can be used on any Android device that supports an android model above 2.3 (API Level 10) (Gingerbread), and is implemented based on the Cordova Phonegap build1.
+>The [UCL quiz app](https://github.com/MarioSimou/UCL-Quiz-app) can be used on any Android device that supports an android model above 2.3 (API Level 10) (Gingerbread), and is implemented based on the [Cordova Phonegap](http://docs.phonegap.com/phonegap-build/overview/) build.
 As a rule of thumb, Android versions become unsupported by Cordova as they dip below 5% of the Android users.
 A better intuition about the model’s compatibility can be taken by the following Google’s android device dashboard: [here](https://developer.android.com/about/dashboards/)

 A user can download the application from the following link: